gagneurlab/drop/docs/source/prepare.rst

-minIds                        numeric    Same as in aberrant expression.                                                               ``1`` recount                       boolean    If true, it forces samples to be recounted.                                                   ``false`` longRead                      boolean    Set to true only if counting Nanopore or PacBio long reads.                                   ``false`` filter                        boolean    If false, no filter is applied.
+minIds                        numeric    Same as in aberrant expression.                                                               ``1`` recount                       boolean    If true, it forces samples to be recounted.                                                   ``false`` longRead                      boolean    Set to true only if counting Nanopore or PacBio long reads.                                   ``false`` keepNonStandardChrs           boolean    Set to true if non standard chromosomes are to be kept for further analysis.                  ``true``
+filter                        boolean    If false, no filter is applied.
 We recommend filtering.                                       ``true`` minExpressionInOneSample      numeric    The minimal read count in at least one sample required for an intron to pass the filter.      ``20`` minDeltaPsi                   numeric    The minimal variation (in delta psi) required for an intron to pass the filter.               ``0.05``